 Compensation claims for serious injuries can cost several hundred thousand pounds, so if such a claim was to occur and there was no insurance cover in place, it could threaten the roofing contractor’s business or possibly even result in that business ending up bankrupt.

 A standard insurance policy will usually contain a height limit, which could mean that claims above that height would be excluded.
 In comparison, a roofer’s insurance policy will also contain a height limit, but this limit will usually not be as restrictive, which means that sometimes even claims slightly above that height would be covered.

 Roofing often involves the use of heat.
 Whenever there is use of heat, there is an increased chance that accidental fires can be started.
 Even if the work is only being carried out on domestic properties, such a fire can lead to a claim costing tens, if not hundreds of thousands of pounds, and obviously the potential for even larger claims is there if the work is being carried out on commercial properties.

 Standard insurance policies exclude claims arising out of heat use, although that exclusion can be removed from roofer’s insurance meaning that such claims would be covered.

 Because roofing work is almost always done outside, there is a greater risk of the materials being stolen, or the tools and materials on site and the work in progress being damaged by a storm.
 Protect yourself with Tools & Equipment Insurance.

 What does roofer’s insurance cover?

-The core cover of a roofer’s insurance policy is public liability insurance.
+The core cover of a roofer’s insurance policy is PL insurance.
 As mentioned, that can be tailored so that the policy does not contain an overly restrictive height limit or an unworkable heat use exclusion.